SafeAILab/EAGLE/README.md

 ## Acknowledgements

 This project has been influenced by many excellent projects in the LLM community, such as [Medusa](https://github.com/FasterDecoding/Medusa), [FastChat](https://github.com/lm-sys/FastChat), and others.
+The logo is designed by GPT-4.